rfvtgbzxc/RMMZ-TS-Vite/README.md

 4. Based on vite's hot update support, you can see the effect of the modification at any time when developing the game interface.

+## future updates plan
+1. More utility functions, such as conflict detection, plugin parameter processing, interface hot update, alias function of jquery-like library, etc.

+2. Various small plugins based on this scaffold.

+3. Customized compilation interface, which is convenient for developers who are not familiar with code.
+They can choose modules and generate the plugins they need.